Administration and Staff

 Director of Career Services & Strategic Partnerships

-Michelle Gabriel serves as the Director of Career Services & Strategic Partnerships as well as a faculty member, teaching Sustainable Fashion Strategy at GCNYC.
+Michelle Gabriel serves as the Director of Career Services & Strategic Partnerships as well as Program Director for the M.S. in Sustainable Fashion.
 In her roles at Glasgow Caledonian New York College, she brings her years of industry experience in social business strategy, design, branding, product development, supply chain, and operations for impact and sustainability-focused fashion brands such as Mara Hoffman, Old Navy, and Li & Fung.
-Michelle holds an MS in International Fashion Marketing from Glasgow Caledonian New York College and her BS in Design from the University of Cincinnati.
+Michelle is a Ph.D. candidate at the Yunus Center, Glasgow Caledonian University.
+She holds an MS in International Fashion Marketing from Glasgow Caledonian New York College.

 Stephen has over 25 years of experience in Higher Education administration, in a broad career that has included local faculty academic administration, to planning and implementing large scale organizational change.
 As well as Registrar at GCNYC, Stephen is Academic Registrar at Glasgow Caledonian University with a wide ranging portfolio from academic technical support to responsibility for academic regulations, administration and Graduations.
 Stephen has a particular interesting the advancement of sector engagements and sharing of good practice and has chaired various UK and Scottish academic administration related fora.